Career Profile of Art Auction House Administrator

 Duties Required to Be an Art Auction House Administrator

 General duties are those of a typical office, such as answering phones, taking messages, filing documents, and maintaining the daily management of an office.

-Administrators may also work at night or on weekends to assist special exhibitions and previews.
+Administrators may also work at night or on weekends to assist with special exhibitions and previews.

 Shipping tasks include coordinating domestic and international shipping and delivery arrangements; arranging necessary import, export, and customs forms; coordinating shipping for restoration or authenticity purposes; following up on deliveries and receipting incoming property.

-Inventory management tasks include collaborating with Registrars to manage property details, to follow up on unsold works or aging inventory, and to coordinate with catalogue and exhibition deadlines.
+Inventory management tasks include collaborating with Registrars to manage property details, to follow up on unsold works or aging inventory, and to coordinate with catalog and exhibition deadlines.

 How to Apply for an Auction House Administrator Job

 Many auction houses post employment opportunities on their websites.
 Job applicants can typically upload their resumes and application forms via the auction house’s website, or alternatively, send by email or post.

 Career Opportunities for an Auction House Administrator Job